 When the Intelligent Key battery is almost discharged, insert the Intelligent Key into the Intelligent Key port to start the engine.
 Replace the discharged battery with a new one as soon as possible.
-For additional information, see "Push Button Ignition Switch " in the "Starting and Driving" section.
+For more details, see "Push-button ignition switch" in the "Starting and driving" section.